zama-ai/fhevm/docs/guides/contracts.md

 }
 ```

-## 🔧 Best Practices for Contract Inheritance
+## Best practices for contract inheritance

 When inheriting from configuration contracts, the order of inheritance is critical.
 Since constructors are evaluated from left to right in Solidity, you must inherit the configuration contract first to ensure proper initialization.